roycrxtw/myhome/README.md

 # myhome
 The main page for https://royvbtw.uk

-This is a simple project based on node.js and Express.

-The view engine is handlerbars.
+This is a static RWD html page.
+It is served by Nginx.

 It uses AWS CodeDeploy for auto-deployment.